mateors/assembly/pcasm-book.md

 ##  Assembly Language
 > An assembly language program is stored as text (just as a higher level language program).

-Each assembly instruction represents exactly one machine instruction.
+Each assembly instruction represents exactly one machine instruction.
 For example, the addition instruction described above would be represented in assembly language as:

 > `add eax, ebx`